-HRMS solutions typically keep track of changing regulations, notifies managers to make sure they are complying with the latest regulations, and updates the system to reflect these changes.
+HRMS solutions typically keep track of changing regulations, notify managers to make sure they are complying with the latest regulations, and update the system to reflect these changes.

-For example, you may already have a payroll solution in place that works perfectly fine, but would like an HRMS solution for talent management.
+For example, you may already have a payroll solution in place that works but would like an HRMS solution for talent management.

-This will put you in prime position to make a well-informed decision when selecting an HRMS.
+This will put you in a prime position to make a well-informed decision when selecting an HRMS.

 How to get started with an HRMS solution

 So then, we’ve gone through what HRMS is, how it can benefit your organization, and a few of the main challenges you can expect to face when integrating the software.

 Now let’s look at some of the most important steps to getting started.

 - Work closely with the IT department to migrate data;

 - Conduct thorough testing to ensure all modules are working properly;

 - Begin user training.